CPU-modification of Nikkors : Which Lenses Can be Upgraded?

 By Bjørn Rørslett

 During the autumn of 2002, I began a project aiming to modify a large number of my manual-focus Nikkor lenses.
 By inserting a matrix chip print into such lenses, they could be made compatible with all of my modern Nikon cameras.
 Rolland Elliott has offered such a service for several years, but won't upgrade all lenses and doesn't do bellows or extension tubes.
+Lately, his services have become unreliable and people now are warned against doing business with him.

 Be aware that Nikon officially won't recognize the potential of upgrading older lenses.
 This may be interpreted to mean they are more interested in selling you new AF lenses, than trying to make the most of your existing ones.
 Not an entirely surprising attitude, perhaps, but still an annoying and not commendable position.

 To get maximum metering accuracy, apertures should be set directly on the lens.
 All my cameras are programmed this way if they support the feature.
 This is in fact always necessary for converted AI or non-AI lenses, and won't do any harm for AIS lenses either if your camera allows the aperture setting to be made in this manner (with F5, the camera will meter correctly, but aperture values are not displayed).
-If converted lenses are deployed on a D100, you have to control aperture from the camera itself and only using AIS lenses is recommended in this situation.
+If converted lenses are deployed on a D40, D50, D70, or D100, you have to control aperture from the camera itself and only using AIS lenses is recommended in this situation.

 Modification of an older Nikkor lens is not very difficult in many cases, but you do have to drill holes in the lens mount and sometimes disassemble the lens completely or partially.
 Only recommended for the truly brave of heart amongst Nikon aficionados.
 You are warned.
-A local repairshop might be persuaded into doing the job in case you don't feel up to the task.
+A local repair shop might be persuaded into doing the job in case you don't feel up to the task.

 I have amassed data on the upgrade potential for a large number of Nikkor lenses, which are compiled in the following tables.
 I don't do upgrades for other people on a routine basis, so the list aims only to showing the huge potential that exists and I'll add more lenses along the road.
 For details about modifying special lenses or extension tubes, see the relevant articles found in my Review area.

-| The data are coded as follows, |
+The data are coded as follows, |

-| Can be modified with matrix chip |
+Can be modified with matrix chip |

-| Modification is possible, but may not be trivial |
+Modification is possible, but may not be trivial |

-| Modification may be possible, but restrictions to the use of the lens could apply in some cases |
+Modification may be possible, but restrictions to the use of the lens could apply in some cases |

-| Modification (probably) cannot be done, physical constraints apply, or the lens has to be extensively modified |
+Modification probably cannot be done with factory chips, physical constraints apply, or the lens has to be extensively modified.
+If modification is possible, customised chips are mandatory due to space constraints |

-| No data or feasibility of conversion not verified |
+No data or feasibility of conversion not verified |

 Bjørn Rørslett |